 November to December – the arrival of the short rains

 The cycle begins in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti to the short sweet grass plains.
 Long columns of wildebeest and zebra are trailed by opportunistic predators.
+If it’s action you’re after then this could be one of the best times for you to witness the Wildebeest Migration.

 Mid December to March